 - How the logo will look on products

 - How it will appear on advertising and marketing materials

 - How it will tie your other branding collateral together

 - The thoughts and emotions someone feels when they see your logo (This is weird to think about, but certain colors, shapes, styles, and words all trigger emotional responses which will translate into an emotional response to your business.)

 It’s an entire package, not just a small mark.
 In most cases, it will be the first thing your customers or clients see when they come across your business.
 No pressure, right?

 Lettermarks are exclusively typographic.
-They use a symbol representing the company through the use of its initials or the brands first letter.
-Many companies choose to use this type of logo because their initials can better graphically illustrate the company better than the full name (name is too long), the name is hard to pronounce, or it’s just not distinct enough to carry its own weight.
-Some companies and organizations that use lettermarks include Hewlett-Packard, Chanel and General Electric.
+They use a symbol representing the company through the use of its initials or the brand’s first letter.
+Many companies choose to use this type of logo because their initials can graphically illustrate the company better than the full name (the name is too long), the name is hard to pronounce, or it’s just not distinct enough to carry its weight.
+Some companies and organizations that use lettermarks include Hewlett-Packard, Chanel, and General Electric.

 An emblem logo encases the company name within the design.
 Some examples include Starbucks, the NFL and Harley-Davidson Motorcycles.

 What kind of logo do you have?
 Are you looking to get a new logo designed for your company?
 If you’re looking to get a new logo for your business, reach out to us and we’ll help start the process today!